IN THIS ARTICLE

 Sphere resize mode has one linear manipulator that controls the Radius property.

 Box resize mode has six linear manipulators, one on each side of the box.
-The manipulators control the width, depth, and height Dimensions property.
+The manipulators control the width, depth, and height aspects of the Dimensions property.
+By default, each face of the box can be separately edited.
+Hold Shift to edit opposite pairs of faces symmetrically.

-Capsule resize mode has two linear manipulators.
-The manipulator at the top of the capsule controls the Height property.
+Capsule resize mode has three linear manipulators.
+The manipulators at the top and bottom of the capsule control the Height property.
+By default, each end of the capsule can be separately edited.
+Hold Shift to edit both ends symmetrically.
 The manipulator on the side controls the Radius property.

 Offset mode has a three-axis translate manipulator.